International Association for Conflict Management

 - Encourage innovative approaches and explore emerging frontiers and issues in the study and practice of negotiation, conflict, and peacebuilding

-The conference submission system will open on October 15, 2019.
 The deadline for submissions is February 7, 2020.
 You will receive an additional email to let you know the system is open.
 Types of conference submissions (theoretical, empirical, applied, or practice) include the following:

 - Full papers (30 pages maximum; qualify for conference paper awards)

 - Symposia, debates, roundtables, workshops, novel sessions (10 pages maximum for symposia, 5 pages maximum for all other formats)

 Please indicate whether your submission is related to any of the themes listed above.
 Conference submissions may be accepted as paper sessions, rapid fire sessions, poster presentations, or paper development sessions.

 All submissions will be subject to blind review.
 Full paper and extended abstract submissions will be double-blind and all other formats single-blind review.
 Submissions should use Times New Roman 12-point font, double spaced, 1-inch (2.5cm) margins all around, and an 8.5″x 11″ page setting.
 References may be single-spaced.
 Submissions must be in .pdf format.

 The conference promises to be a chance to connect and engage with one another and to enjoy the sites, sounds, and tastes of Charleston.
 Attendees will have the opportunity to visit historical sites such as Fort Sumter and Charleston City Market, enjoy the beach and beautiful sunsets, and savor the many foods Charleston has to offer.

 We look forward to joining you in Charleston!

 AC4 SCHOLARSHIP PROGRAM